nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 * 2017-18 to 2024-25 (modern)

-(:ref:`As explained below <deciding-on-eras-breakdown>`, a more targeted recent modern era does not change the analysis so the larger dataset was chosen).
+(:ref:`As explained below <deciding-on-eras-breakdown>`, a more targeted recent modern era does not change the analysis, so the larger dataset was chosen).

 Looking at this data, the chance of coming back from 20 points-or-more down (``~5.3%``) is about the same as coming back from 18 points-or-more down (``~4.9%``) in the earlier